Council of Labor and Defense: Relationship to Gosplan

 The State Committee for Planning (Gosudarstvennyi Komitet po Planirovaniiu, commonly called "Gosplan"), later all powerful in the Soviet economic firmament, was launched as a permanent advisory subcommittee of STO, assigned with the task of conducting detailed economic investigations and providing expert recommendations to the decision-making STO.

-Throughout the NEP period the economic planning bureaucracy proliferated, with decision-makers of the economic trusts sometimes forced to deal with no fewer than four agencies — the Supreme Council of National Economy (Vesenkha), the People's Commissariat of Finance (Narkomfin), Gosplan, and STO.
+Throughout the NEP period the economic planning bureaucracy proliferated, with decision-makers of the economic trusts sometimes forced to deal with no fewer than four agencies — the Supreme Soviet of the National Economy (Vesenkha), the People's Commissariat of Finance (Narkomfin), Gosplan, and the Council of Labor and Defense.
 The system was inefficient and sometimes forced contradictory objectives upon firm managers, forcing the firms to produce reams of documents to satisfy bureaucratic overseers.
 In the event of fundamental disagreement between agencies, the decision of STO was decisive during the years of the late 1920s.

 Periodicals

 The Council of Labor and Defense had a daily newspaper, Ekonomicheskaya Zhizn (Economic Life).
 The paper was established in November 1918 as the organ of Vesenkha and was made the official voice of STO effective with the issue of August 2, 1921.
 Effective in January 1935 the paper was made into the official organ of the People's Commissariat of Finance and other institutions.
 Publication continued through 1937.